 -“Self-Reliance” by Ralph Waldo Emerson

-She said that in entrepreneurship, there is a large amount of blind trust.
+Someone told me that, in entrepreneurship, there is a large amount of blind trust.
 I have to trust that this venture will work out.
 I have to trust that my clients won’t run out on me; they have to trust that I will do the work I promised.
 Perhaps most difficult of all, I have to trust in my abilities.
 It’s all about trust.

 Today I go forth fueled by this “blind trust.”
 I cannot see what lies ahead of me, but I am saying to God, to my clients, and to the world…